-The Importance of Negligence
+The Role of Negligence in Car Accident Claims

-- Driving while under the influence of alcohol or drugs
+- Driving under the influence of alcohol or drugs

 - Reckless driving